fisiaque/baya-macro-collection/GTA 5/Apartment No-Save/README.md

 ---

+## IF STILL NOT WORKING, TRY MY SETTINGS

 ## IMPORTANT
 The script will ask for **admin rights**.
 It won't run without admin rights because it needs them to add and remove firewall rules used for NoSave.
 Without admin rights, NoSave will not work.